Shopify Pros & Cons

 If you prefer to use a different processor or you live in a country that's not supported, there are more than 100 third-party payment gateways from which to choose, all of which have plug-and-play apps for easy integration with Shopify.

-Built-In Fulfillment Options Are Included
+Fulfillment Options Are Included

 For shipping products to customers, Shopify also provides multiple options.
 If you choose to use the Shopify Fulfillment Network, Shopify will ship products located in the United States to customers around the world.
 The SFN can also provide real-time shipping rates and delivery times if you select this option in your settings.
 Plugins are available for alternative shipping providers if you prefer or if you're shipping from a different country.